Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 SIP trunking routing

 Routing logic layered on top of your SIP trunk.
-Trunks register, routes apply, calls land where they should.
+Trunks register, routes apply, calls terminate where they should.

 PBX and CRM-connected routing